Learn about the Maternal and Child Health (MCH) Leadership Competencies by browsing this web page or by downloading the PDF document.

 - Use knowledge of competencies and roles for disciplines other than one's own to improve teaching, research, advocacy, and systems of care.

-Improving the health and well-being of children, youth, families, and communities is a complex process because so many intersecting factors influence the MCH population.
-Systems thinking recognizes complexity and examines the linkages and interactions among components— norms, laws, resources, infrastructure, and individual behaviors—that influence outcomes.
-Systems thinking addresses how these components interact at multiple levels, including individual organizations; the collective stakeholders; and the communities where the children, youth, and families reside.
-The achievement of MCH goals requires leadership within the community and among organizations to advance the collective impact of stakeholders that constitute the larger system.
+Improving the health and well-being of mothers, children, and families is a complex process because these populations are influenced by many intersecting factors.
+Systems thinking recognizes this complexity and examines the linkages between components - norms, laws, resources, infrastructure, and individual behaviors - that affect outcomes.
+Systems thinking addresses how these components interact at multiple levels and the leadership required to make advances within and across those levels.

 MCH leaders will demonstrate a working knowledge of: